-This time, I landed in Vietnam on the 30th of November, not expecting that the temperature could drop to as low as 10 degrees.
+This time, I landed in Vietnam on the 30th of November, not expecting that winter could be so cold with temperature dropping to as low as 10 degrees.
 It was only when I left the main door of the Noi Bai International Airport in Hanoi that I knew I was in trouble.
 With just one jacket and a few regular shirts, will I survive winter in Vietnam?

 As soon as I arrived in Bac Ninh, I looked for the same familiar shops and stores that I saw during my first visit.
 However, I almost couldn’t recognize any of them as they no longer carried the items that they normally sold.
 Instead, these stores now sold nice-looking winter clothes and accessories.